kavith-k/tesconomics/README.md

+### Why?

 My housemates and I get our groceries delivered from Tesco every week.
-The bill is always sent via email, and is a pain to split (a. takes precious minutes away from your life; b. it's boring work).
+The bill is always sent via email, and is a pain to split (*a. takes precious minutes away from your life; b. it's boring work*).
 So I decided to build this SvelteKit app to help us out.
 This is how it works for now:

   1. Let's a user upload a PDF of our latest grocery bill.
   2. Converts the PDF to a series of Base64 images and sends them to an LLM via OpenRouter (as of writing this, I've settled on Claude 3.5 Sonnet).